UEABIO/physalia-R-course-2023/docs/07-shiny.md

 ### fileInput

-Users can upload one or more files with ` func("fileInput")`.
-The argument ` arg("accept")` lets you limit this to certain file types, but some browsers can bypass this requirement, so it's not fool-proof.
+Users can upload one or more files with ` fileInput`.
+The argument `accept` lets you limit this to certain file types, but some browsers can bypass this requirement, so it's not fool-proof.

 ```r